alanmatthewcall/Alan-Call-Portfolio/README.md

 ## Description

 I recently started class at Epicodus and wanted to showcase my projects dating back to my first day there.
-I will update this portfolio page frequently yo show my progress.
+I will update this portfolio page frequently to show my progress.

 ## Setup